nalivayev/hump-yard/examples/README.md

-# Examples for Hump Yard
+# Examples for Folder Monitor

-This folder contains example configuration files to demonstrate hump-yard capabilities.
+This folder contains example configuration files to demonstrate folder-monitor capabilities.

 ## Files